solo-io/solo-cop/workshops/gloo-gateway/README.md

 kubectl apply -f tracks/workspace-settings.yaml
 ```

 The `WorkspaceSettings` custom resource lets each team define the services and gateways that they want other workspaces from other teams to be able to access.
 This way, you can control the discovery of services in your service mesh and enable each team to access only what they need.
+To view the configuration, run `cat ./tracks/workspace-settings.yaml`

 Each workspace can have only one WorkspaceSettings resource.

 ## Lab 6 - Expose the Online Boutique <a name="Lab-6"></a>

-1. Create ingress routes from the gateway and delegate the traffic to the `dev-team`.
+To capture the traffic coming to the API Gateway and route them to your applications, you need to use the `VirtualGateway` and `RouteTable` resources.

+VirtualGateway represents a logical gateway configuration served by Gateway workloads.
+It describes a set of ports that the virtual gateway listens for incoming or outgoing HTTP/TCP connections, the type of protocol to use, SNI configuration etc.

+RouteTables defines one or more hosts and a set of traffic route rules to handle traffic for these hosts.
+The traffic route rules can be delegated to other RouteTable based on one or more given hosts or specific paths.

+This allows you to create a hierarchy of routing configuration and dynamically attach policies at various levels.

+1. Let's start by assuming the role of a Ops team.
+Configure the Gateway to listen on port 80 and create a generic RouteTable that further delegates the traffic routing to RouteTables in the `dev-team` workspace.
 ```yaml
 kubectl apply -f - <<'EOF'
 apiVersion: networking.gloo.solo.io/v2